nathanmancz/nathan_mancz_portfolio/postcode_lookup/README.md

 TITLE: test_postcode_lookup

 DESCRIPTION:
-This unit test tests the postcode_lookup function.
+This unit test tests the postcode_lookup function using the assertEqual method.

 PACKAGES USED:
 unittest